DarraghReid/dara-MS1/README.md

 This related to my comment having too many hyphens.
 * The other warning I got was "Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections."
 This related to my footer section.
-To fix this I simply replaced the section selement with a div element.
+To fix this I simply replaced the section element with a div element.

 ##### W3C CSS Validator
 * The only error encountered in my CSS was a missing % after a value of 100 of a height property.